Read about the experienced leaders at Veterans Memorial Chapel who cultivate and nurture our members through faith and strength.

 Rev. Rebekah has worked in the leadership of Haven of Hope, and currently she is ministering in Isaiah’s Cry as Co-Director, as a pastor at Veterans Memorial Chapel, is the children's worship minister part time at Friedens United Church of Christ, and is the head pastor at Indy Connection Church in Indianapolis, IN.

 REVEREND MICHAEL W. MALONE

 Rev. Michael W. Malone retired from the Army Chaplaincy with the rank of Colonel.
 He enlisted in the US Army as a Medical Laboratory Specialist.
 Later he was commissioned as a Medical Service Corps officer and years later as a Chaplain.
 He served in the 121st Evac Hospital in Korea, Desert Shield and Desert Storm, and several stateside assignments before retiring as the 8th Army Staff Chaplain.
 Before entering the ministry, he served as a Clinical Social Worker in two mental health centers.
-Rev. Malone is a retired ordained elder in the United Methodist Church who served churches in the Indiana Conference.
+Rev. Malone is a Senior Elder in the Global Methodist Church.
 He has served on mission trips to Brazil and the Philippines and participated in an archaeological excavation in Bethsaida, Israel.
 His educational background includes a Bachelors of Arts degree from the University of Akron (Ohio), a Masters of Social Work from the University of Utah, and a Master of Divinity from United Theological Seminary in Dayton, Ohio.
 He has two children and seven grandchildren.